-- ii.
-For each frequency band, if the highest measured SAR of the modified device for a certain configuration (i.e. the head or body) is larger than the highest measured SAR for the original device under similar test configurations, then in the Class II permissive change request SAR shall be addressed for the applicable operating configurations in each frequency band. - iii.
-Changes in antenna, and/or key radiating or metallic structures for portable devices require SAR evaluation to determine if a Class I or Class II permissive change is required. - 1.
-SAR is primarily dependent on the near fields and RF current distributions on a device; therefore, minor and simple metallic changes may cause relatively large changes in SAR. - 2.
-Antenna gain is normally considered a far field parameter (e.g. Sections 15.31(f) and 2.1053(a), OET Bulletin 65, Section 2.1); however, SAR is primarily dependent on the near fields.
-SAR compliance considerations are separate from the Section 15.204 antenna gain provisions. - 3.
-When adding an equivalent antenna for a Part 15 device, i.e., identical antenna type with the same or lower gain, with no other change to the transmitter and host device configurations, and the highest SAR measured for that antenna type in previous certification(s) is less than 0.8 W/kg, SAR evaluation is not required to add an equivalent antenna.
-Otherwise, SAR should be evaluated for the additional equivalent antenna(s) according to the procedures required for the transmitter, antenna and host device configurations. - c) Permissive change applications that include a change in exposure limits, or in device use configurations, must conform to the following guidelines: - i.
-Class II permissive change applications may not be used to resolve unaddressed or misrepresented exposure issues for device configurations in the original authorization.
+- evaluation configurations corresponding to the highest RF exposure condition reported in previous authorizations under the FCC ID should be considered to determine if Class I or Class II is applicable. - B. For portable devices, RF exposure evaluation requirements for Class II permissive change are based on the following: - 1) Comparison of the highest measured SAR among all the configurations tested for each operating condition (i.e., next to the ear and worn on the body) obtained for the original authorization, to the highest SAR tested for the modified device under similar test configurations.
+The original and new test results may not be comparable if new device use configurations and exposure conditions are introduced, when unclear, a KDB inquiry is recommended. - 2) For each frequency band, if the highest measured SAR of the modified device for a certain configuration (i.e., the head or body) is larger than the highest measured SAR for the original device under similar test configurations, then a Class II permissive change is required and SAR shall be addressed for the applicable operating configurations in each frequency band. - 3) Changes in antenna, and/or key radiating or metallic structures for portable devices require SAR evaluation to determine if a Class I or Class II permissive change is required. - a) SAR is primarily dependent on the near fields and RF current distributions on a device; therefore, minor and simple metallic changes can cause relatively large changes in SAR. - b) Antenna gain is normally considered a far field parameter (e.g., §§ 15.31(f) and 2.1053(a), 2.1 of OET Bulletin 65); however, SAR is primarily dependent on the near field exposure conditions.
+SAR compliance should be considered separately from the § 15.204 antenna gain provisions. - c) When adding an equivalent antenna for a Part 15 device, i.e., identical antenna type with the same or lower gain, with no other change to the transmitter and host device configurations, and the highest SAR measured for that antenna type in previous certification(s) is less than 0.8 W/kg, SAR evaluation is not required to add an equivalent antenna.
+Otherwise, SAR should be evaluated for the additional equivalent antenna(s) according to the procedures required for the transmitter, antenna and host device configurations. - C. Permissive change applications that include a change in exposure limits (from SAR to MPE limits or vice versa), or in device use configurations, must conform to the following guidelines: - Class II permissive change applications may not be used to resolve unaddressed or misrepresented exposure issues for device configurations in the original authorization.
 For example, original cell phone handset applications usually include SAR compliance information.
-A permissive change may not be used to amend an application if SAR was inappropriately not included, or if the device was represented as being for only mobile, not portable use. - ii.
-Examples of allowed permissive changes for devices having mobile and portable use configurations (different exposure limits, i.e. MPE and SAR) include: - 1.
-Requesting authorization to add a mobile passive vehicle mount antenna to a portable held-to-head, body-worn and hand-held device (Equipment Classes TNE, PCE, PCT, TNT).
+A permissive change may not be used to amend an application if SAR was inappropriately not included, or if the device was represented as being for only mobile, not portable use. - 2) Examples of allowed permissive changes for devices having mobile and portable use configurations (different exposure limits, i.e., MPE and SAR) include: - a) Requesting authorization to add a mobile passive vehicle mount antenna to a portable held-to-head, body-worn and hand-held device (Equipment Classes TNE, PCE, PCT, TNT).
 The following application requirements apply: